raviqqe/ein-design/effect_system.md

 - Concurrency errors among effects are not testable.

 ```
-type Concurrency
+type Concurrency {
-  ( evaluateStream : Stream Any -> Stream Any
+  evaluateStream : Stream Any -> Stream Any,
-  , evaluateUnorderedStream : Stream Any -> Stream Any
+  evaluateUnorderedStream : Stream Any -> Stream Any,
-  , splitStream : Stream Any -> Stream (Stream Any)
+  splitStream : Stream Any -> Stream (Stream Any),
-  , ...
+  ...
-  )
+}
 ```

 ## Effect module